How the Test is Performed

 There are different types of ophthalmoscopy.

 - Direct ophthalmoscopy: You will be seated in a darkened room.
-The health care provider performs this common exam by shining a beam of light through the pupil using an instrument called an ophthalmoscope.
+The health care provider performs this exam by shining a beam of light through the pupil using an instrument called an ophthalmoscope.
 An ophthalmoscope is about the size of a flashlight.
-It has a light and several different tiny lenses that allow the examiner to view the back of the eyeball.
+It has a light and different tiny lenses that allow the provider to view the back of the eyeball.

 - Indirect ophthalmoscopy: You will either lie or sit in a semi-reclined position.
-The health care provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
+The provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
 (The instrument looks like a miner's light.)
-The health care provider views the back of the eye through a hand-held lens held close to your eye.
-Some pressure may be applied to the eyeball using a small, blunt probe.
+The provider views the back of the eye through a lens held close to your eye.
+Some pressure may be applied to the eye using a small, blunt probe.
 You will be asked to look in various directions.

-The opthalmoscopy examination usually takes about 5 to 10 minutes.
+The ophthalmoscopy examination takes about 5 to 10 minutes.

 How to Prepare for the Test